tdoug19/ENSE_370_Lab/Lab-4/DecoratorDesignPattern.md

 ## Background
 The **Decorator Pattern** is a structural design pattern that allows behavior to be added to individual objects, dynamically, without affecting the behavior of other objects from the same class.
 It is often used to adhere to the [**Open-Closed Principle**](./OpenClosed.md) in object-oriented design.

-## Key Concepts
-- **Component:** The base interface or abstract class defining the methods.
-- **Concrete Component:** The class that implements the base interface.
-- **Decorator:** An abstract class that implements the base interface and has a reference to a component.
-- **Concrete Decorators:** The classes that extend the decorator and add new behavior.

 # Java Abstract Classes vs Interface Classes

 ## Interfaces